learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 ## Introduction

-In this lab, we shall look at calculating skewness and kurtosis for a given dataset in python and SciPy.
+In this lab, you'll calculate skewness and kurtosis for a given dataset in SciPy using Python.

 ## Objectives
 You will be able to: